960ptou/CS375-Final-Project/weekly_reports/final_report.md

 - Another thing is the time spent on planning for things, like what structure should we use and what format to use, the time shown above I will say is 90% not true, because I don't count time where I just set on the subway and think about what I should do for things like database design and other structure things and even now I don't know how much time I spent doing them.
 - While I don't have a good estimate on how much time spent thinking about the structure, for the coding part at max I spent more than 3hours but for general cases were 30min-1hour.

+### Adesewa Adesida Reflection
+- This project pushed me alot and it even helped me realize  some of the mistakes I had been making in my past assignments
+- Having a team member that is also very experienced was very helpful because most of the time if I had an issue i can ask and it made things easier
+- I gained alot of new skills and I am happy with our product, the backend definitely took the most time, in hindsight I would focus entirely on the backend first because bugs were annoying.
+- Actual times we put into this projec cannot actually be known because there was also some stuff I added I ended up scrapping